 History, development, and social impact of communication technology: print, broadcast, cable, satellite, computer, internet.
 Issues related to infrastructure, regulation, access, globalization, conveyance, and change.
 Course Information: Same as MOVI 200.
 This is a blended-online and classroom course.
 Use of computer and internet access is required.
 A high speed connection, while not required, is strongly suggested.
-Prerequisite(s): COMM 101, COMM 102, COMM 103 with a grade of B or better in at least two of these; Moving Image Arts minors must obtain approval of the Department of Communication.
+Prerequisite(s): COMM 101, COMM 102, COMM 103.
+Moving Image Arts minors must obtain approval of the Department of Communication.